-I used to maintain an ITG cabinet and play a lot of dance games (DDR / ITG, though I’m not too picky).
+I used to play a lot of DDR (ITG).
 I led the planning of a 130+ attendee, internationally-attended tournament for two years and trained my replacements.
-Nowadays I play a lot of Sound Voltex.
+Nowadays I play a lot of piano.

-Recent interests that I regularly talk to friends who work in these fields:
+Recent professional interests (i.e. I talk to friends who work in these fields):

-- AI/ML and blockchain (they’re meme-y fields but there are things to learn)
+- they’re meme-y fields but there are things to learn

 - threat modeling

 - communicating effectively